BrydonLeonard/brydonleonard.github.io/_posts/2024-01-21-aviation-pitot-static-instruments.md

 ### The pitot-static system

-The pitot-static system works by comparing the static and pitot *air pressures*, each measured in hectopascals (hPa) (though the images in this blogpost are from American planes, which use inches of mercury).
+The pitot-static (pitot is pronounced "pea toe") system works by comparing the static and pitot *air pressures*, each measured in hectopascals (hPa) (though the images in this blogpost are from American planes, which use inches of mercury).

 ***Static*** air pressure is the pressure you feel when not moving at all.
 It's caused by all the air in the atmosphere above you pushing downwards and it decreases when you're in places with higher elevation.
 It's measured via little holes called static ports on the outside of the plane.